 It puts the speaker in control and adds gravitas to their style

 I believe that the master of the pause is Barack Obama.
 Watch the impact he makes on his audience in his address to the United Nations General Assembly in 2014.
 As you watch the video, notice in his short but powerful opening how he paused four times for 2 or 3 seconds each time.

 I know what you’re thinking!

-Abraham Lincoln, Winston Churchill and Martin Luther King didn’t need PowerPoint or any visual aids for that matter so surely a great speaker doesn’t need them.
+Abraham Lincoln, Winston Churchill and Martin Luther King didn’t need PowerPoint or any visual aids.
+Surely a great speaker doesn’t need them either?

-PowerPoint and other software when used effectively can have a massive visual impact on your presentation helping your audience to not only better understand but remember your message.
-The great speaker will use stunning, relevant and powerful pictures, colour, contrast and creativity to stimulate and engage their audience.
+PowerPoint and other software when used effectively can have a significant visual impact on your presentation.
+Mindfully crafted, they may help your audience to not only better understand but to remember your message.
+In great presenting you will use stunning, relevant and powerful pictures, colour, contrast and creativity to stimulate and engage their audience.

 Each visual will be very carefully considered and crafted and will carry very few words.

 Great presenters will never, ever, read their slides out to their audience.

 Don’t be put off by what you read about PowerPoint.
 If you think it will add value to getting your message across then your job is to breathe life into it.